Citing public safety, Clinton mayor enacts city curfew

 But as a precaution, he declared a citywide curfew, effective immediately, that will run from 9 p.m. to 5 a.m. every day until further notice.
 He said “only those going to and from their place of employment or for a matter deemed to be critical can be out during the curfew timeframe.”

-Social media posts throughout the day Monday indicated that business owners were taking no chances, with several announcing on Facebook that they would be closed Monday afternoon and Tuesday.
+Social media posts throughout the day Monday indicated that business owners were taking no chances, with several announcing on Facebook that they would be closing Monday afternoon.

 Throughout the afternoon, other Clinton businesses were making announcements of their closures as well, citing the need to stay safe.